syncfusion-content/java-file-format-docs/java-file-formats/word-library/document-object-model-representation.md

 ---
-title: Document Object Model representation
+title: Document Object Model representation | Syncfusion
-description: This section describes the DOM structure
+description: Learn here all about the Document Object Model (DOM) representation of Word documents and their elements in the Syncfusion<sup>&reg;</sup> Java Word library
 platform: java-file-formats
 control: Word Library
 documentation: UG